openstack/devstack/doc/source/development.rst

 .. code-block:: bash

-   sudo systemctl restart --unit=devstack@n-cpu.service
+   sudo systemctl restart devstack@n-cpu.service

 If your change impacts more than one daemon you can restart by wildcard as well.

 .. code-block:: bash

-   sudo systemctl restart --unit="devstack@n-*"
+   sudo systemctl restart "devstack@n-*"

 .. warning::